-^a Torsion angle C4-C3-C-H = -47.0. ^b Torsion angle C4-C3-C-H = 70.7. ^c Torsion angle C4-C3-C-H = -169.0.
+^a Torsion angle C4-C3-C-H = -47.0. ^b Torsion angle C4-C3-C-H = 70.7. ^c Torsion angle C4-C3-C-H = -169.0. ^d Torsion angle C4-C3-C-F = 72.6. ^e Torsion angle C4-C3-C-F = -167.6. ^f Torsion angle C4-C3-C-F = -49.4

 A bird's eye view of the activation energy data demonstrates that all the three substrates must open predominantly outwards.
-However, two entries are noteworthy.
-First, the most stable of the three conformers at entry 2 shows the lowest level of selectivity with 2:1 kinetic distribution of the products in favor of outward opening.
-The other two conformers must exclusively form the outward opened product for > 3.0 kcal/mol differential activation free energies.
-Among the conformers of the substrates bearing the CH_2F substituent, all but the conformer at entry 6 are expected to exclusively open outwards.
-The conformer at entry 6, which has σ{C3-C4} and σ{C-F} nearly antiperiplanar, is comparatively less selective as it can generate 6-7% of the inward product also.
+However, two entries need special mention.
+First, the most stable of the three conformers at Entry 2 shows the lowest level of selectivity with approximately 2:1 kinetic distribution of the products in favor of outward opening.
+The other two conformers must exclusively form the outward product for > 3.0 kcal/mol differential activation energies.
+Among conformers of the substrate bearing CH_2F substituent, all but the conformer at Entry 6 are expected to exclusively open outwards.
+The conformer at Entry 6, which has σ{C3-C4} and σ{C-F} nearly antiperiplanar, is comparatively less selective as it can generate close to 10% of the inward product also.